PaddlePaddle/PaddleCloud/doc/tutorial.md

 Use "paddlectl flags" for a list of top-level flags
 ```

-## Download the Demo Code and Try to Submit it
+## Download the Demo Projects and Try to Submit it

-We prepare some demo code to help users understanding how to submit
+We prepare some demo projects to help users understanding how to submit
 a distributed training job to PaddleCloud, these demo codes are based
 on [Paddle Book](https://github.com/Paddlepaddle/book), you can find the
 tutorials for each chapter.

-You can fetch the demo code and submit the job as the following command:
+You can fetch the demo code and submit the job with the following command:

 ```bash
 > mkdir fit_a_line